What Are Bots and Botnets?

 • Dial-up Bots: Dial-up bots aim to connect to dial-up modems and force them to dial phone numbers.
 The intention is to tie up the line, eventually causing the user to change numbers or dial 1-900 numbers to rack up charges on someone’s bill.

-How Bots Are Used For Email Spam
+How Are Bots Used For Email Spam Services?

-Computer Monitor screen, concept of spam emailOnce they have a database of email addresses, they can send out bulk spam emails to a mass number of victims.
-Spam emails are often criminal, attempting to spread malware or steal account credentials via phishing.
-They may use email spoofing to make it appear like their emails come from a legitimate source.
+Once they have a database of email addresses, they can send bulk spam spear-phishing emails to many victims.
+Spam email attack types are often criminal, attempting to spread malware or steal account credentials via phishing attacks.
+They may use spoofing to make it appear like their emails come from a legitimate source.

 Comment spam is any spam that appears in the comments section of a website.
-Some spam bots look for and post in sections that don't require an account for participation or a forum that does not have strong verification to check if a commenter is a human user.
+Some spam bots look for and post in sections that don't require an account for participation or a forum that does not have robust verification to check if a commenter is a human user.
 Bots create fake user accounts and leave comments; if one account gets shut down, they create another.
 Attackers can use this method to automate promoting and publishing spam.

 How Can I Protect Against Botnet Attacks?